oogasawa/POJO-bdd/src/site/markdown/pojobdd/AllTrue_spec.md

 ### Scenario 01: a non-empty boolean list

-- Given a Boolean list
+- Given a `Boolean` list
 - When the size of the list >= 1
-- Then returns true if all the elements of given array are true, otherwise false.
+- Then returns true if all the elements of given list are true, otherwise false.

 Code: